 Visiting Associate Professor of Writing

-Academic Program Affiliation(s): American Studies, Environmental Studies, First-Year Seminar, Literature, Written Arts
+Academic Program Affiliation(s): American and Indigenous Studies, Environmental Studies, First-Year Seminar, Literature, Written Arts

 Area of Specialization: Nonfiction writing

 Biography:Susan Fox Rogers is a birder, rock climber, kayaker, teacher, and writer who has authored and/or edited numerous works focused on the natural world and outdoor adventure.
 Her books include When Birds Are Near: Literary Bird Tales (Cornell University Press, forthcoming 2020); My Reach: A Hudson River Memoir (Cornell University Press, 2011); Antarctica: Life on the Ice (Traveler's Tales, 2007; silver medal winner, Society of American Travel Writers); Going Alone: Women's Adventures in the Wild (Seal Press, 2004); Two in the Wild: Tales of Adventure from Friends, Mothers, and Daughters (Vintage, 1999); Alaska Passages: 20 Voices from Above the 54th Parallel (Sasquatch Books, 1996); Solo: On Her Own Adventure (Seal Press, 1996; revised edition 2005); and Another Wilderness: New Outdoor Writing by Women (Seal Press, 1994).
 She was selected by the National Science Foundation to participate in a U.S. Antarctic Artists and Writers Program during the 2004–05 austral summer.

 BA, Pennsylvania State University; MA, Columbia University; MFA, University of Arizona.
 At Bard since 2001.

 - Research Interests: Hudson River Valley; history and literature of Antarctica; women's outdoor writing; birds and the history of bird-watching